Responsibilities of government

 Local government

-Local governments interact with the forestry and wood products industry in a number of ways, particularly through their planning schemes and local government laws about new developments (including plantations and wood processing facilities), vegetation management, local rates and road use.
+Local governments interact with the forestry and wood products industry in several ways, particularly through their planning schemes and local government laws about new developments (including plantations and wood processing facilities), vegetation management, local rates and road use.

 Refer to the local government directory for more information about the development assessment and planning requirements for new timber plantations in Queensland's local government areas.